ayrat555/fang/README.md

 Background job processing library for Rust.

-Currently, it uses postgres to store state.
+Currently, it uses Postgres to store state.
 But in the future, more backends will be supported.

 ## Installation